andrew-laraw-lama/lraw-uri/README.md

 - 👋 Hi, I’m @lraw-uri
-- 👀 I’m interested in Human-Computer Interaction (HCI) + High Performance Computing (HPC).
+- 👀 I’m interested in High Performance Computing (HPC).
-- 🌱 I’m currently doing Flutter regarding accessibility for people with Intellectual and Developmental Disabilities (IDD).
+- 🌱
-- 💞️ I’m looking to collaborate on Flutter projects.
+- 💞️
 - 📫 You can reach me by email - lraw0819@uri.edu

 <!---